CopeBrandon/HabitYouHeard/ThingsIdChange.md

     - Appbar gets taller as aspect ratio decreases, might require javascript to calculate whenever viewport changes?
     - Appbar back button needs to be centered better.
     - Possibly add a dropdown if aspect ratio decreases instead of the above.
+    - Rework the Menu component in the HabitsPage for selecting days an Popper with a MenuList instead, would allow for scrolling, responsive sizing without covering the button, etc.
 - Rework getBadgeNameAndURL function to call an instance of an object that contains all data instead of using a series of arrays.
     - Basically, have a "Badge class" that contains the division, its colors, number, ranking in the division, and imgurl
 - Calendar related stuff: